 Even Dr. Watson could deduce that relational analytical databases serve most users best most of the time.
 If you want a fast and affordable system for a small amount of data, turn to PostgreSQL, but for a larger store of data, Redshift.
 Both PostgreSQL and Redshift provide the easy query power of the SQL language.
 BigQuery is a powerhouse for larger data stores but uses its own unique comma syntax that’s frustrating to folks who don’t appreciate learning two flavors of SQL.

 If these and other complications (and there are more!) seem like too much of a drain on the energy you need to actually run your business, there’s help.
-A data warehouse, such as Panoply, can do the heavy lifting for you.
+Panoply's smart data warehouse can do the heavy lifting for you.
 Data warehouses help you upload, maintain, and analyze data without putting a load on your IT resources.